Facts About Registering to Become an Organ Donor—And Why What You’ve Heard Might Be Wrong

 Myth: If I’m in a bad accident or need urgent medical attention and EMS workers or doctors see that I’m an organ donor, they won’t try to save my life.

-Fact: Health care workers will always do their best to deliver life-saving care.
+Fact: Health care workers will always do their best to deliver lifesaving care.
 If you’re in a life-threatening accident or other medical emergency, EMS will be focused on helping you—not on checking your driver's license to see if you’re an organ donor.
-The same can be said of physicians, who take the Hippocratic Oath and vow to act in the best interest of the patient—you.
-Last, know that the medical team trying to save your life is completely separate from the organ transplant team that would be responsible for your care after you are declared dead and eligible for donation.
+The same can be said of physicians, who take the Hippocratic Oath and vow to act in the best interest of the patient: you.
+The medical team trying to save your life is completely separate from the organ transplant team.
+The transplant team is not involved in your care until the time of organ donation.

 Myth: I’m not healthy enough to donate.